rotty/sqlite2dir/README.md

 - Additional database backends.
 I don't anticipate having the need for this feature, so I probably won't add it myself.
 Pull requests welcome!

+## Non-features

+`sqlite2dir` is not, is not intended to be, and will, in all likelihood, never become a database backup tool.
+SQLite provides the `.dump` and `.backup` meta-commands, these should be used instead.
+That way, it is even possible to restore the data!

 ## Example use case